About Dental Implants

 How much do implants cost?

 The cost of dental implants for tooth replacements will depend on several factors, including the number of teeth being replaced and the number of implants required to support your replacement teeth.
 Some additional procedures may be required prior to the placement of your dental implants to ensure the long-term health of your dental implants.
 Typically, there are costs for the surgical procedure and a separate cost for attaching the posts and constructing your replacement teeth.
 To obtain estimated dental costs for your implants, it is necessary to have a doctor examine your mouth.
-After a thorough diagnostic examination, your dentist will recommend the treatment that is best for you and at this stage we will be able advise you of an accurate cost for your procedure.
+After a thorough diagnostic examination, your dentist will recommend the treatment that is best for you and at this stage, we will be able to advise you of an accurate cost for your procedure.

 To organize a consultation to discuss your possible dental costs with one of our highly regarded team, please contact us on (03) 8845 5400 or to send us an e-mail click here.
 Please be aware that until a doctor is able to examine your mouth estimated costs for your dental implant procedure are difficult to make due to additional procedures that may be needed.